Robots4Sustainability/documentation/commands.md

 ```

 place the two files inside `~/r4s`
-(the files can be found on discord on the "robot-setup" channel,
+(the files can be found in the src folder of this repository,
 - colcon.meta
 - r4s.repos
 )

-note: make sure you use the updated version of r4s.repos

 then clone the repos
 ```